joedicastro/ical2org.py/Readme.md

 ===========

-This script converts an ical calendar (for instance, as exported from google calendar) into an org-mode document.
+This script converts an ical calendar (for instance, as exported from google calendar) or a list of remote ical calendars (e.g. the ones tha Coursera uses into their courses) into an org-mode document.
 It is conceived as a replacement of the awk script located here:

 http://orgmode.org/worg/org-tutorials/org-google-sync.html